 5.4 Reference antennas and reference beams

 Auxiliary reference antennas can be cross-correlated with the primary antennas.
-As long as the auxiliary antennas receive the desired astronomical signals with very low SNR, it is a simple matter to correct the RFI-corrupted correlation products using the hybrid (telescope output correlated with auxiliary antenna) correlation products.
+As long as the auxiliary antennas receive the desired astronomical signals with very low SNR and the RFI signals to similar sensitivity, it is a simple matter to correct the RFI-corrupted correlation products using the hybrid (telescope output correlated with auxiliary antenna) correlation products.
 The technique was first described by (Briggs et al., 2000), and was later shown to be essentially equivalent to time-domain (“pre-correlation”) cancellation, with the exception that additional INR is obtained with no special effort through the integration of the correlation products.

 Successful experiments using this approach have been done using one of the 14 antennas of the Westerbork Synthesis Radio Telescope as a reference antenna (Fridman & Baan, 2001).
 This technique shows great promise for the emerging generation of radio telescope arrays, for which it should be possible to synthesize high-gain auxiliary beams from the same antennas, as opposed to requiring additional “physical” antenna elements.

-Correlators for modern radio telescopes are extraordinarily complex and expensive systems. this approach requires a significant increase in the capacity of the correlator in order to compute the required additional correlation products and apply them to achieve RFI cancellation.
+Correlators for modern radio telescopes are extraordinarily complex and expensive systems.
+So, this approach requires a significant increase in the capacity of the correlator in order to compute the required additional correlation products and apply them to achieve RFI cancellation.
 Furthermore, the dynamic nature of most RFI signals limits the amount of integration that can be applied for effective use of this technique: “dump times” on the order of tens of ms may be required to mitigate satellite signals or signals which experience multi-path fading.
 The necessary increase in the capacity of correlators combined with reduced dump times may increase cost and complexity beyond practical limits, and the increased degree of data processing will result in some degree of data degradation.

 Smart antenna techniques, using multiple sensors in radar and communication systems, are used to determine the direction-of-arrival and to implement beam-forming algorithms.
 Similarly, multiple-sensor, new-generation telescopes with a direct view of identified RFI sources (such as LOFAR and the Murchison Widefield Array) allow the beam-forming process to be optimized to include real-time, adaptive nulling and spatial filtering of these distinct RFI sources (Van Ardenne et al., 2000; Bregman, 2000).
 In a practical implementation, one hundred LOFAR antennas were used to generate two separate beams, while placing a permanent null at one position 15 degrees above the horizon (Leshem et al., 2000).
 Well-calibrated, multi-sensor, phased arrays offer the possibility of steering a null to track a satellite, while maintaining a high-gain beam on a target field (Fridman, 2005).
 However, the processing complexity increases rapidly when coping with a multi-satellite system.